What will your baby be doing from three months to six – and will they have a sleep regression at four months?

 Eyes: At birth, your baby could see quite dimly and for just a short distance.
 By four months, their eyes have developed enough to be able to see really well – so they want to keep looking around!
-That’s why a Snoozeshade is ideal if you are out when their nap time is due, as you can remove too much visual stimulation.
+That’s why SnoozeShade is ideal if you are out when their nap time is due, as you can remove too much visual stimulation.

 Ears: Similarly, their ears now start to hear better and so they can be disturbed by the slightest sound.
 Especially the sound of you trying to sneak out of the nursery…

 Because they share your bedroom for the first six months, you and your baby may actually disturb each other’s sleep patterns as your noises set the other one off.
 This is because you sync your lighter sleep phases.
-You can mask noises by using a white noise machine, which often helps babies sleep better.
+You can mask these noises by using a white noise machine, which often helps babies sleep better.
 Wave or womb sounds are also great.

 Hands: Hand/eye coordination is getting better.
-So your baby tries to grab everything within their reach.
-This may lead to their trying to grab things at nap and bed time, so a comforter or favourite toy may keep their hands busy and aid sleep.
+So, your baby tries to grab everything within their reach.
+This may lead to their trying to grab things at nap and bedtime, so a comforter or favourite toy may keep their hands busy and aid sleep.

-Once you have cracked this stage, the next things to interrupt sleep will be things like teething and weaning – but for not, try to ensure your baby gets those great, golden hours of sleep!
+Once you have cracked this stage, the next things to interrupt sleep will be things like teething and weaning – but for now, try to ensure your baby gets those great, golden hours of sleep!